Stress and wellbeing in Australia survey 2013

-For the second successive year, the Australian Psychological Society - representing more than 20,000 members around Australia - commissioned a stress and wellbeing survey of the Australian adult population (1552 people aged 18 and over) to examine their experience of stress, including the causes of stress, their methods of managing stress and the methods they rated as most effective.
+For the third year, the Australian Psychological Society - representing more than 21,000 members around Australia - commissioned a survey to examine the stress and wellbeing of Australian adults (aged 18 and over) across the nation.
+This year the survey included a special focus on working Australians.

-- Australians reported significantly lower levels of wellbeing compared to 2011.
+- In 2013, Australians reported significantly lower levels of wellbeing and significantly higher levels of stress and distress than in 2012 and 2011.

-- Also, one in five Australians reported stress was having a strong to very strong impact on their physical health.
+- Almost three-quarters of Australians (73%) reported that stress was having at least some impact with almost one in five (17%) reporting that stress was having a strong to very strong impact on their physical health.

 - In 2013, significantly more Australians (65% 2013 vs. 60% 2012) reported that current stress was affecting their mental health, with one in five people reporting it had a strong to very strong impact on their mental health.